Tips for How to Get Baby to Sleep

 Clear the clutter

 Designate the nursery as a room for sleep, not play.
-Keep the area around the crib free of toys and other fun knickknacks.
-"Crib distractions confuse your baby," Herman says.
-“They’ll make him wonder, ‘Is this a playpen, or is a place to sleep?’”
+Keep the area around the crib free of toys and other fun knick knacks.
+“Crib distractions confuse baby,” says Conner Herman, a sleep expert and co-founder of the baby sleep consultancy Dream Team Baby.
+“They’ll make them wonder, ‘Is this a playpen, or is it a place to sleep?’”

 Dim the lights

-Light signals daytime to baby, so blocking out the sun will help keep her snoozing.
-In fact, cut out all the extra light you can.
+Light signals daytime to baby, so blocking out the sun will help keep them snoozing.
+In fact, cut out all the light you can.
 That includes the night-light—babies aren’t likely to fear the dark until at least 18 months.
-"On a scale of one to five, five being pitch black, your baby's room should be a four," Herman says.
-If baby's a nighttime nurser, attach a dimmer switch to a lamp and turn it on and off slowly for nighttime feedings.
+If baby is a nighttime nurser, attach a dimmer switch to a lamp and turn it on and off slowly for nighttime feedings.

-Agree with your partner about what you’ll do when baby wakes in the middle of the night and who’ll do it.
-“The number one way to fail is not to have plan,” says Ryan.
-“Set a date on calendar to start and be consistent.
+Agree with your partner about what you’ll do when baby wakes in the middle of the night and who will do it.
+“The number one way to fail is not to have plan,” Ryan says.
+“Set a date on calendar to start, and be consistent.
 That’ll make it so much easier for baby to learn.”

-Experts: Conner Herman and Kira Ryan are coauthors of The Dream Sleeper: A Three-Part Plan for Getting Your Baby to Love Sleep.
+Kira Ryan is the co-founder and CMO of Dream Team Baby and co-author of The Dream Sleeper: A Three-Part Plan for Getting Your Baby to Love Sleep.